EducationalTestingService/rstfinder/README.md

     conda activate rstenv
     ```

 2. **Download NLTK tagger model**.
 Due to a rare mismatch between the RST Discourse Treebank and the Penn Treebank documents, sometimes there are parts of the document for which we cannot locate the corresponding parse trees.
-To get around this issue, we first part-of-speech tag such parts using the MaxEnt POS tagger model from NLTK and then just create fake, shallow trees for them.
-Therefore, we need to download this tagger model.
+To get around this issue, we first sentence-tokenize & part-of-speech tag such parts using the MaxEnt POS tagger model from NLTK and, then, just create fake, shallow trees for them.
+Therefore, we need to download tokenizer and tagger models for this.

     ```bash
     export NLTK_DATA="$HOME/nltk_data"
-    python -m nltk.downloader maxent_treebank_pos_tagger
+    python -m nltk.downloader maxent_treebank_pos_tagger punkt
     ```

 2. **Pre-process and merge the treebanks**.
 To create a merged dataset that contains the RST Discourse Treebank along with the corresponding Penn Treebank parse trees for the same documents, run the following command (with paths adjusted as appropriate):